bulib/dataWebsite/manage/writing-a-dmp.md

 ## What is a Data Management Plan (DMP)?

 A data management plan will help you think about how to manage your data for a research project, an entire lab, a department, an individual or an entire organization.
 DMPs can be as long or short as needed.
-However, for your DMP to be effective it should cover a few key topics that will require you to think about your project from a "data" perspective.
+However, for your DMP to be effective it should cover a few key topics that will require you to think about your project from a "data" perspective <<suggestion: might be vague, what is a 'data' perspective?>>.

-And if you have any questions, be sure to [email us](mailto:data@bu.edu). <<suggestion: seems out of place/unnecessary>>
+And if you have any questions, be sure to [email us](mailto:data@bu.edu).

 ## Why manage your data?